quiltjs/quilt/README.md

 - Multipart form-data into `MultiPartQuiltRequest.fields`

 `createHandler` automatically wraps your return value in a `QuiltResponse` with status `200`.
-If you need full control, you can construct and return a `QuiltResponse` yourself inside the handler chain.
+If you need full control, you can construct and return a `QuiltResponse` yourself inside the handler chain (to override status, headers, or content type).

-### Routing 🗺️
+### Routing

 Routing is done via `Quilt` and `QuiltRouter`: